 You see it in the news all the time - gossip about which celebrities have “had work done” and which ones haven’t.
 But what does it actually mean to “have work done”?
 Plastic surgery is a facet of cosmetic dermatology, which differs significantly from medical dermatology.
 Both types of practices are important for serving their purposes, though.
-Read on to learn more about how cosmetic dermatology compares to medical dermatology!
+Read on to learn more about cosmetic vs medical dermatology and the services each branch offers.

 - How Does Cosmetic Dermatology Compare to Medical Dermatology?